Overnight Newborn Care

 -

 Absolutely!
-If you have travel plans during my contracted period, whether for business trips, vacations, or stays at secondary residences, I will accompany your family if requested.
-I can provide overnight-only coverage while traveling, daytime support, or 24-hour care.
+If you have travel plans during my contracted period—whether for business trips, vacations, or visits to secondary residences—I will accompany your family.
+You can choose from overnight-only coverage while traveling, daytime support, or 24-hour care, with 24-hour care being the most popular option.

-I have extensive experience traveling with families both domestically and internationally, as well transitioning between residences with families who have multiple residences, whether it be local, nationwide, or international residences.
+I have extensive experience traveling with families both domestically and internationally, as well as to secondary residences.
 This includes private air and sea travel.

 Travel fees apply.